Opt-In Email Encryption is Too Risky for HIPAA Compliance

 - Reporting: Previously, you only had to report a breach if there was a significant risk that it would be damaging to the patient.
 Now, you have to report every breach, no matter how small, unless special conditions are met.
 Read more details.

-- Penalties: The maximum penalty for a single violation has been raised to $50,000 and enforcement is planned to be strict and pervasive.
+- Penalties: The maximum penalty for a single violation is $50,000 and enforcement is planned to be strict and pervasive.

 With regards to opt-in email security:

 If you accidentally send a single email message containing ePHI without encryption, that is likely a reportable breach.

 No one argues that “opt in” email encryption is user friendly and takes some of the bite out of the pain of enforced encryption.
 After all, who is in a better position than the sender to specify which messages contain PHI and which do not?

 However, with opt in encryption, it is so very easy for PHI-laden messages to be sent without encryption because:

 - Typo!
 The sender mistypes the “code” that is supposed to trigger encryption and thus no encryption happens